 So, when those feelings come creeping in when we see people have what we want, we can think of Moses.

 We can remember that our life and our purpose is much bigger than ourselves and is a part of a much larger story.

-We might not get everything that we want, but if we are obedient, we will be used in the greatest of ways.
+We might not get everything that we want, but if we are obedient, we will be used exactly how we are supposed to be.

 And we might even find that what we thought we wanted actually wasn’t what was best.

-God might change our heart and change even what we want.
+God might change our heart and even change our heart's desires.

 Not only that, but it can even free us to encourage, uplift and love those who have what we want.

-It’s so freeing to life a life hand in hand with Jesus, knowing that He will bring you exactly where He needs you to be.
+It’s so freeing to life a life hand in hand with Jesus, knowing that He will bring us exactly where He needs us to be.

 So, let’s be like Moses in this way.